blues32767/Google-Forms-Pre-fill-URL-ID-Finder/README.md

 <a name="english"></a>
 # English Documentation

-A specialized tool for inspecting Google Form field entry IDs.
+A specialized tool for inspecting Google Form field entry IDs and generating prefilled URLs.
 This tool helps developers quickly retrieve entry IDs, field titles, and required status information when working with Google Forms programmatically.

 ## Key Features